adityaramesh/lantern/README.md

 # Overview

-Lantern provides a set of utilities that are useful for writing maintainable, robust, and efficient, training scripts in Torch.
+Lantern provides utilities for writing maintainable, robust, and efficient, training scripts in Torch.
 Here is an abbreviated list of features:

 - [Predefined command-line options](lantern/options.lua) to make it easy to start and resume experiments.